higherkindness/mu-scala/modules/haskell-integration-tests/README.md

 ## Haskell server and client

-The Haskell code is managed as a Stack project in the `mu-haskell-protobuf` directory.
+The Haskell code is managed as a Stack project in the `mu-haskell-client-server` directory.

 The Stack project is made up of 3 modules: